Four words your customer never wants to read: Your package is delayed.

 Why?
 Another word: Capacity.

 2021 has been a year plagued by capacity issues.
 From lack of shipping containers to shortages in parcel carriers, what many call the parcel problem has managed to work through the entire supply chain, now affecting last mile delivery solutions in lost-revenue, disappointed-customer kind of ways.
+The need for alternative delivery methods has never been greater.

 Current Parcel Capacity Status: Unknown